 Charles graduated from the University of Wisconsin in 1973 and it was Wisconsin’s Nicolet National Forest where he first began to fly fish.
 Charles went on to become a CPA with Arthur Andersen & Co. which took him from Milwaukee to New York then Toronto and finally to Denver.
 Charles graduated from the University of Denver College of Law in 1985.
 He and his wife Anne bought a second home in Grand Lake in 1994.Charles began his involvement with the Headwaters Chapter in 2006 where he first met Kirk at a small concert at the Lions Club Pavilion to raise money to help save the Fraser River.
 He has been involved in work with the Chapter and others to save the Fraser and the Headwaters of the Colorado River since that time.

 303-483- 8901 email@example.com

 We want to have fun fishing and work to ensure that our cold water fisheries survive and prosper for future generations.

-Sculpture of Ike Fishing the Fraser located near the Lions Ponds in the newly-designated Eisenhower Reach of the Fraser behind Winter Park Optical in Fraser.
+Sculpture of Ike Fishing the Fraser located near the Lions Ponds in the recently-designated Eisenhower Reach of the Fraser behind Winter Park Optical in Fraser.

 The Fraser River was recently named as the third most endangered river in the US.
 Since then, the Fraser has come under increasing pressure.
 To find out why, and what you can do about it, keep reading.